 Gujjar Bakarwals: Gujjar Bakarwals live in the mountains of Jammu & Kashmir.
 They herd goat and sheep.
 They migrated to this region in the nineteenth century and established in this area.
 They move between their winter and summer grazing grounds every year.
-During winter the high mountains are covered with snow.
-During this season, they move to the low hills of the Shiwalik.
+During winter the high mountains are covered with snow, resulting in scarcity of fodder.
+During this season, they move to the low hills of the Shiwalik in search of greener pasture.
 By the end of April, they begin their march towards higher mountains.

 Gaddi: The Gaddi shepherds live in Himachal Pradesh.
 They also spend winter in the low hills of the Shiwalik.
 By April, they move towards north to spend summers in Lahul and Spiti.

 Gujjar: The Gujjar cattle herders live in Garhwal and Kumaon.
 During winter, they come down to the dry forests of the bhabar.
 During summer, they go up to the high meadows, the bugyals.
 Many of them migrated from Jammu to the hills of UP in the nineteenth century.